Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae

-Our perturbative analysis in spherical equatorial geometry, shown in Fig.~\ref{rcorot(fp)}, confirms these results for $\chi=0$ and measures the impact of neutrino heating for $\chi=2$.
-The lower plot in Fig.~\ref{rcorot(fp)} shows the same dependence of the corotation radius on the rotation rate as in \cite{YamasakiFoglizzo2008}.
-We note that increasing the rotation rate introduces a corotation radius $r_{\rm corot}>r_{\rm PNS}$ associated to the mode $m=2$ before the mode $m=1$.
+Our perturbative analysis in spherical-equatorial geometry, shown in Fig.~\ref{rcorot(fp)}, confirms these results for $\chi=0$ and measures the impact of neutrino heating for $\chi=2$.
+The lower plot in Fig.~\ref{rcorot(fp)} shows the same dependence of the corotation radius on the rotation rate as in \cite{YamasakiFoglizzo2008} despite the different geometry.
+We note that increasing the rotation rate introduces a corotation radius $r_{\rm corot}>r_{\rm PNS}$ associated to the mode $m=2$ for a lower rotation rate than the mode $m=1$.
 This hierarchy is conserved when neutrino heating is taken into account.
-In addition, in \cite{YamasakiFoglizzo2008}, the frequencies for which $r_{\rm corot} = r_{\rm PNS}$ are $f_{p2} \sim 0.15$kHz and $f_{p1} \sim 0.25$kHz for $m=2$ and $m=1$, respectively.
-These values are very close to our results, where $f_{p2} \sim 0.17$kHz and $f_{p1} \sim 0.28$kHz.
+In addition, in \cite{YamasakiFoglizzo2008}, the frequencies for which $r_{\rm corot} = r_{\rm PNS}$ are $f_{p2} \sim 0.15$~kHz and $f_{p1} \sim 0.25$~kHz for $m=2$ and $m=1$, respectively.
+These values are very close to our spherical-equatorial results, where $f_{p2} \sim 0.17$~kHz and $f_{p1} \sim 0.28$~kHz.

-The growth rate of the mode $m=1$, dominant without rotation, becomes inferior to the growth rate of the mode $m=2$ with higher rotation rates.
-The slope of the $m=2$ mode in the upper plot in Fig.~\ref{rcorot(fp)} is indeed steeper than that of the $m=1$ mode.
-We find that this behaviour is robust when neutrino heating is taken into account, as demonstrated in Fig.~\ref{rcorot(fp)} for $\chi=2$.
+As in \cite{YamasakiFoglizzo2008}, the growth rate of the mode $m=1$, dominant without rotation, becomes inferior to the growth rate of the mode $m=2$ for sufficiently fast rotation rates.
+We find that this behaviour is robust when neutrino heating is taken into account, as illustrated in Fig.~\ref{rcorot(fp)} for $\chi=2$.